vidbina/vidbina.github.io/_posts/2017-06-13-nixos-cheatsheet.markdown

 ---
 Learning Nix, I felt the need to take notes.
 My future self will thank me for the reminders :wink:.

+> :bomb: I'm a total noob with Nix, I'm just writing just because my stupid brain forgets shit all the time.
+Don't use this as a source of truth.
+I will update things as I learn more, but I have already seen a few talks that suggest that some of the CLI tools that I refer to here may be something of the past soon enough.
+You've been warned :wink:.

 # Nix Basics